How Blockchain Technology can Impact our Daily Lives?

 Finance & the Financial Markets

 The financial activities and the financial institutions would stand to gain the most by the application of blockchain technology.
 It would speed up the settlement of financial transactions (involving stocks, bonds and other financial instruments) and cut down their cost tremendously.
-The back office stuff would be made much simpler and much more reliable.
+The back office staff would be made much simpler and much more reliable.
 A lot of people working in the banks today are doing nothing but checking the work of other people, which would be unnecessary if blockchain technology is implemented.

 Blockchain technology can help in tracking the foods from farm to shelf, and from the ocean to table.
 This will enable identification of the sources of food contamination and can ensure the quality and genuineness of the food supplies.